-Most foster programs include supplies like habitats, food and care items, but most small animals love fresh veggies too.
-Make sure you know the best treats to provide (insert link 1) and the correct quantity and frequency.
-These small treats increase the animal’s trust and go a long way with socialization.
+Most foster programs include supplies like habitats, food, and care items, but most small animals love fresh veggies too.
+Make sure you know the best fresh foods and treats to provide and the correct quantity and frequency.
+Healthy treats increase the animal’s trust and go a long way with socialization.
 Being able to pass on this information to their future pet parents is fantastic as it will aid in the bonding process in the new home.

-It’s fun to introduce a new pet in the family, even if it’s just temporary.
+It’s fun to introduce a new pet to the family, even if it’s just temporary.
 Provide clear communication with children on the foster program and their potential roles with feeding, cleaning up after, and socializing the animal to get ready for a new home.
-Kids love to learn about animals; have them read up on the foster pet and how to support the health and happiness of the animal. (insert link 2)
+Kids love to learn about animals; have them read up on the foster pet and how to support the health and happiness of the animal.

 Establish a routine!
 Most animals thrive and at times demand consistent feeding schedules.
 Make this a time for socializing and quick wellness checks.
 Create a frequent cleaning schedule and incorporate variety and enrichment into their lives daily.
 All the planning and preparation will make for a happy foster pet and family relationship.